Avokadoen/ecez/README.md

 ## Zig documentation

+### Prebuilt

+You can access prebuilt main documentation at URL HERE

+### Build yourself
-You can generate the ecez API documentation using `zig build docs`.
-This will produce some web resources in `zig-out/doc/ecez`.
+You can generate the ecez API documentation using `zig build doc`.
+This will produce some web resources in `zig-out/doc`.
 You will need a local server to serve the documentation since browsers will block resources loaded by the index.html.

 The simplest solution to this is just using a basic python server: